Destination: Paris

 ( Worth Seeing )

 The national library is seen by the French as a symbol of their culture.
 Until 1996, the BN, as Parisians call it, was housed in Cardinal Mazarin's former palace situated at the back of the Palais-Royal, extended many times and now stretching from the rue de Richelieu to the rue Vivienne.
-However, with around 13 million books and as many prints and photographs, it had long been overcrowded.
-The building of a new library along the river in the 13th arrondissement was President Mitterrand's last 'Grand Projet'.
-The BNF, as it is now called, occupies two sites known as 'Richelieu' and 'François Mitterrand'.
+However, with around 13 million books and as many prints and photographs, the premises had long been overcrowded.
+The building of a new library along the river, in the redevelopment area of Bercy, was President Mitterrand's last 'Grand Projet'.
+The BNF, as it is now called, occupies two sites known as 'Richelieu' and 'Tolbiac'.

-The Richelieu building houses manuscripts, prints and medals and holds exhibitions in the Galerie Mansart (Galerie de Photographie), the Galerie Mazarine (which has a magnificent painted ceiling) and the Crypte.
-The Cabinet des Médailles et des Antiques displays coins and medals from antiquity to the present day as well as objets d'art, cameos and bronzes from the former royal collections.
+The Richelieu building houses manuscripts, prints and medals and holds temporary exhibitions in the Galerie Mansart and the Galerie Mazarine (which has a magnificent painted ceiling).
+The Cabinet des Médailles et des Antiques houses coins and medals from antiquity to the present day as well as various objets d'art, cameos and bronzes from the former royal collections.

 Two charming arcades linked to the library, the Galerie Vivienne and the Galerie Colbert, offer an unexpected insight into Parisian social life in the 19th century.

-Metro: Richelieu: Bourse, Palais-Royal-Musée du Louvre; François Mitterrand: Quai de la Gare
+Metro: Richelieu: Bourse, Palais-Royal-Musée du Louvre; Tolbiac: Quai de la Gare

 Accessible: Very good